HubSpot/drop/docs/intro.md

 Drop is a Javascript and CSS library for creating dropdowns and other popups attached to elements on the page.
 Drops use [Tether.js](http://github.hubspot.com/tether) to efficiently position themselves.

+Thank you for considering Drop, we believe it's the best way of creating dropdown-style elements available right now.

 ### Features

 Because Drop is built on [Tether](http://github.hubspot.com/tether), you get all of the benefits of its effecient and powerful positioning.

-- Automatically repositions on page resizes and scrolls.
+- Automatically repositions on page resizes and scrolls, with screen and scroll parent collision detection.
-- Highly efficicient and precise positioning.
-    - Positioning done with `transform: translate` to avoid repaints, always supporting `60fps` scrolling, even with many drops open at the same time.
+- Positioning is done with `transform: translate` to avoid repaints, always supporting `60fps` scrolling, even with many drops open at the same time.
-- Automatic collision detection with the edge of the page means your dropdowns are never cut off by the edge of the page and can even flip up/down or left/right automatically.

 - Flexible animation structure supports all possible CSS transitions for opening and closing, or if desired, no animation at all.
-- Drops can be opened/closed with click or mouseover/out.
-- Drops can be nested within other drops.
+- Can be nested within other drops.
-- Drops can be attached to any of 12 attachment points on the target.
+- Can be attached to any of 12 attachment points on the target.

 - Attachment points can be tweaked for perfect alignment using custom offsets.
 - Drops look and work great with other Tether libraries, including [Select](http://github.hubspot.com/select/docs/welcome/select), [Tooltip](http://github.hubspot.com/tooltip/docs/welcome/select), and [Shepherd](http://github.hubspot.com/shepherd/docs/welcome/select).